Multichannel Contact Center: A Simple Guide to Getting Started

 Benefits of Multichannel Communications

-Why are businesses scrambling to implement multichannel solutions?
+Why are businesses scrambling to implement multichannel contact center solutions?
 Well, let us paint you a picture:

 A customer starts browsing your website on their smartphone during their morning commute.
 Later, they shoot off a quick question via live chat from their office computer.
 By evening, they’re following up with a phone call from home.